seanpmaxwell/jet-validators/README.md

 `jet-validators` is a large collection of small, composable validator functions commonly used when validating values in TypeScript.

-* Zero dependencies
-* Minimal boilerplate
-* Excellent type narrowing
 * Drop-in validators you can import and use immediately
+* Extremely fast and lightweight object schema validation
+* Covers the vast majority of real-world validation needs
+* **Zero dependencies**

 ### Quick Glance